kubernetes/website/content/en/docs/concepts/overview/_index.md

 **Virtualized deployment era:**  As a solution, virtualization was introduced.
 It allows you to run multiple Virtual Machines (VMs) on a single physical server's CPU.
 Virtualization allows applications to be isolated between VMs and provides a level of security as the information of one application cannot be freely accessed by another application.

 Virtualization allows better utilization of resources in a physical server and allows better scalability because an application can be added or updated easily, reduces hardware costs, and much more.
-With virtualization you can present a set of physical resources as a cluster of disposable virtual machines.
+With virtualization, you can present a set of physical resources as a cluster of disposable virtual machines.

 Each VM is a full machine running all the components, including its own operating system, on top of the virtualized hardware.